ezsystems/ezplatform/README.md

 An alternative is releases of eZ Publish Community; the latest as of Oct 2015 is v2014.11, found at [ezpublish-community](https://github.com/ezsystems/ezpublish-community).

+You can also consider using eZ Platform [LegacyBridge](https://github.com/ezsystems/LegacyBridge/releases/) to allow eZ Platform and eZ Publish Legacy to run together.

 ## COPYRIGHT
 Copyright (C) 1999-2016 eZ Systems AS.
 All rights reserved.